 6. Optimise your email calls to action (CTA) and links

 Include a clear call-to-action (CTA) that encourages subscribers to take action.
-However, don’t overload your email with too many CTAs or links.
-Keep your total links in an email to under five.
+However, don’t overload your email with too many CTAs or links – maybe five at most.

-This includes button links, image links, video links, word/phrase links and social media links.
-Too many links can attract the attention of spam filters which actually click those links to ‘test’ them for authenticity.
+Too many button links, image links, video links, text hyperlinks and social media links can draw the attention of spam filters, which may click on those links to ‘test’ their authenticity.

 7. Optimise your email design